Rebuilding the foundations for universal health coverage with equity in Zimbabwe

 Find more resources relating to Rebuilding the foundations for universal health coverage with equity in Zimbabwe

-This research builds on a wider body of work by TARSC and its national and international partners implementing research to support policy dialogue and decisions on the technical design around elements of equitable health financing.
+This research built on a wider body of work by TARSC and its national and international partners implementing research to support policy dialogue and decisions on the technical design around elements of equitable health financing.

-This work includes efforts to strengthen stakeholder mechanisms to analyse and review Zimbabwe’s performance on equity in health; to guide processes towards equity in universal health coverage (UHC) within a comprehensive policy framework on health financing, using an updated Essential Health Benefit (EHB); and building on work done on options for improving domestic revenue mobilisation.
+This work included efforts to strengthen stakeholder mechanisms to analyse and review Zimbabwe’s performance on equity in health; to guide processes towards equity in universal health coverage (UHC) within a comprehensive policy framework on health financing, using an updated Essential Health Benefit (EHB); and building on work done on options for improving domestic revenue mobilisation.

 TARSC, MoHCC, the Royal Tropical Institute (KIT) and the Zimbabwe Economic Policy Analysis and Research Unit (ZEPARU) have collaborated to implement this ReBUILD work to: